-9.12 Photo Response Non-uniformity Correction
+9.15 Photo Response Non-Uniformity Correction

-In theory, when a line scan camera acquires images with the camera viewing a uniform lightcolored target in bright light, all of the pixel values in the image should be near the maximum grey value and they should be equal.
+In theory, when a line scan camera acquires images with the camera viewing a uniform light-colored target in bright light, all pixel values in the image should be near the maximum grey value and they should be equal.
 In practice, however, slight variations in the performance of the pixels in the sensor, variations in the optics, and variations in the lighting will cause some variations in the pixel values output from the camera.
 This variation is known as Photo Response Non-uniformity (PRNU).
-The VT-16K5X2 cameras provide the PRNU Correction feature and sixteen storage locations for PRNU correction values.
+The VL-8K7X2 cameras provide the PRNU Correction feature and sixteen storage locations for PRNU correction values.